near/docs/docs/roles/developer/contracts/testing-rust.md

 **Note**: For more information on getting started, be sure to check out the [Jest Docs](https://jestjs.io/docs/en/getting-started).

+If you are starting a new project using [create-near-app](https://github.com/near/create-near-app) Jest will be automatically installed as a development dependency and will be configured to run end-to-end tests.
+If you explore the `package.json` file you will see that the `"testEnvironment"` for Jest is set to `"near-shell/test_environment"`.
+In addition to this, there is a file `test.near.json` in the `neardev/shared-test` directory.
+This file contains an `account_id` as well as a `private_key` that is required for performing these tests.

-For an end-to-end example on testing smart contracts we can look at the example tests from [NEAR Guest-Book](https://examples.near.org/guest-book).
+Lets take a look at an example of end-to-end tests from the [NEAR Guest-Book](https://examples.near.org/guest-book) example.
 Here we have included two additional features to our tests.
-  - declaring mutable variables before a test that all subsequent tests have access to
+  1) declaring mutable variables before a test that all subsequent tests have access to
-  - integrating the `beforeAll` function that will perform a series of routines before each and every test
+  2) integrating the `beforeAll` function that will perform a series of routines before each and every test

 ```js
 import 'regenerator-runtime/runtime'